 Christopher covered rowing for The Guardian and Independent, was founding editor of Regatta magazine and is co-founder of the River & Rowing Museum.
 His many books include Henley Royal Regatta (1981 and 1989) and he is currently writing a biography of Jürgen Gröbler with Hugh Matheson.

-Emily is a senior captain for Bryn Mawr College Crew, found just outside Philadelphia.
-She conducts research on a number of topics, including physiology, psychology, ecology, and marine biology.
-Emily began rowing as a sculler for the Central Pennsylvania Rowing Association in high school, and now enjoys collegiate sweep rowing, despite only getting to have one oar.
+Emily works as a consultant in IT and Research & Development out of Boston.
+She studied Biology at Bryn Mawr College in Pennsylvania, and conducts research on a number of topics, including physiology, psychology, ecology, and marine biology.
+Emily has been rowing for over seven years, having begun rowing as a sculler in high school before moving into collegiate sweep rowing, which she enjoyed despite only getting to have one oar.

 Dr Valery Kleshnev

 Valery has worked as the biomechanist for both the Australian and British Olympic teams and is considered the world expert in the field of rowing biomechanics.
 Kleshnev won a silver medal racing in the heavyweight men’s quad for Russia at the 1980 Olympics before gaining a PhD in rowing biomechanics.

 A fifth generation New Zealand horticulturalist, Steve is New Zealand’s most published and travelled rowing photojournalist.
 The son of a rower, husband to a rower, father of four rowers and unknown for being four-seat of an eight for a few seasons, where everyone in front (including the cox) competed at the Olympics.
 Steve is now focused on capturing the run-up to Tokyo 2020 in images and words.
 See Steve’s pictures on his Instagram feed here @rowingcelebration.